apache/camel/README.txt

     * Apache ActiveMQ which is the most popular and powerful open source message broker
-    * Apache CXF which is a smart web services suite (JAX-WS)
+    * Apache CXF which is a smart web services suite (JAX-WS and JAX-RS)
     * Apache MINA a networking framework
-    * Apache ServiceMix which is the most popular and powerful distributed open source ESB and JBI container
+    * Apache ServiceMix which is the most popular and powerful distributed open source ESB, JBI and OSGi container

 Getting Started